What Does “Not Registered on Network” Mean?

 Follow these steps to register your SIM card on the Network:

-• Reboot your Android Phone
+• Network your Android Phone

 Restarting devices helps get rid of problems by clearing out any errors.